Bedelia (novel): Plot summary

 Thirty-three-year-old Charlie Horst comes from an old Puritan family which for centuries has been one of the pillars of society in an unnamed small town in Connecticut.
 Educated at Yale and now working as an architect, he has lived in a grand old house—his parental home—all his life.
-At the beginning of the novel his domineering mother has been dead for less than a year, and since her death Charlie has gone on a summer holiday to Colorado Springs, has met Bedelia Cochran there, a young childless widow of great beauty, has immediately fallen in love with her, brought her back home and married her.
+At the beginning of the novel his domineering mother has been dead for less than a year, and since her death Charlie went on a summer holiday to Colorado Springs, where he met Bedelia Cochran, a young childless widow of great beauty, he immediately fell in love with her, brought her back home and married her.

 Married life becomes Charlie Horst, so much so that on Christmas Day, 1913, he considers himself "the luckiest man in the world."
 Bedelia has turned out to be the perfect wife: exceedingly capable of running the household, a brilliant hostess, an obedient and submissive companion in need of protection by a strong man, imaginative, attractive, always well-dressed and well made-up, sexy, and good in bed.
 At their little Christmas party some of the town dignitaries are present, and everyone enjoys her ladylike ways.
 On top of it all, Bedelia is several months pregnant, turning Charlie into a proud father-to-be.

 Among the guests at the Christmas party are his cousin Abbie Hoffman, a divorcee from New York; her friend Ellen Walker, a young journalist employed at the local paper who is still in love with Charlie although she has been rejected by him in favour of Bedelia; and Ben Chaney, a young painter who has recently arrived from nowhere and rented a cottage in the woods for the winter and who is increasingly regarded by Charlie as an intruder into his well-established circle of friends and acquaintances.

 Then Charlie suddenly comes down with stomachache, and old Doctor Meyers, the Horsts' family physician, diagnoses a severe case of food poisoning.
 Charlie himself attributes his illness to overwork and brushes aside Doctor Meyers's suspicion that he may have been deliberately given poison as the ramblings of a senile quack who should have retired a long time ago.
 However, Doctor Meyers insists on a professional nurse being installed in the Horsts' home, and before her arrival at the house Chaney is seen meeting her at the railway station and talking agitatedly with her.
 Charlie is given strict orders not to eat or drink anything unless the nurse is present, and he gradually recovers.